 Don’t be shocked at the amount of paperwork involved.
 Closing documents generally are 50 to 100 pages long, and although you may be tempted to sign quickly, these are binding legal agreements.
 Take the time to read through everything carefully, and ask your agent for clarification if anything is confusing or seems inaccurate.

 Your agent can also help you review recent home sales in your preferred area.
 This will give you an idea of home value trends and a guideline for how much your home’s value might appreciate over time.
 Specific neighborhoods are booming in cities like Houston, Austin, and Dallas, which means you may have to pay a premium to live in one of the current hotspots.

 With so many factors to consider when buying a home in Texas, it can be tough to keep track of everything.
 But having an experienced agent and a modern, easy process can make it easier.

-Orchard helps you make a cash offer on a new home, then lists your existing home after you’re all moved out.
+When you work with Orchard, we can help you make a cash offer on a new home.
 We’re also local to Texas, currently serving customers in San Antonio, Dallas-Fort Worth, Austin, and Houston.
 Learn more about us here.

 When you list with Orchard, we’ll get your home show-ready and make repairs to increase your home’s value at no upfront cost.

 Orchard guarantees your home will sell, so you can buy your next one worry-free.

 We provide peace of mind that your home will sell, plus list your home on the market to maximize your earnings.

 Use our home sale calculator to estimate your net proceeds.